RULES OF THE MAIDENHEAD DRAMA FESTIVAL

 - Any competitor wishing to substitute another play for that originally entered will be liable for an additional fee to cover the Adjudicator’s extra work, and administrative costs.

 - No entry can be considered unless it is accompanied by an original copy of the play marked with any cuts or alterations (a photocopy will only be accepted if the play is solely published on the internet, out of print, or unpublished).
 Copies of plays will be available for collection at the end of the Festival.

 - Plays obtained over the internet are considered published and written permission to perform must be obtained, whether a fee is paid or not.
 Likewise, written permission to perform must be provided by the author of an unpublished play.

-- It is the duty of all entrants to obtain, and produce to the Festival Organiser/Stage Director at the rehearsal, a written licence for permission to perform and for permission to make cuts or alterations.
+- It is the duty of all entrants to obtain, and produce to the Festival Organiser/Stage Director, prior to the rehearsal, a written licence for permission to perform and for permission to make cuts or alterations.

 - The order of playing (time and date of performance,) shall be decided by the Festival Committee with a view to arranging the best possible programme in the interests of the audience.